elisa-aleman/elisa-aleman.github.io/en/_posts/2022-06-28-pride-month.md

     />
 </div>

 This is the word we use when women are attracted to women.
-This is the new flag, since the person that made the previous one said horrible things about trans people.
 Some people also use this flag and word to mean "Non-men who are attracted to other people that aren't men".
 Depending on how people express their gender, they might or not use this label for them.
 It really depends on who you ask, and people use these flags differently.

 __Bisexuality__